Induction Compatible Cookware

 NOTE: People with a pacemaker or similar medical device should use care when standing near this induction cooktop while it is on.
-The electromagnetic field may affect the pacemaker or similar device.
-Consult your doctor, or the manufacturer of the pacemaker or similar medical device for additional information about its effects with electromagnetic fields of the induction cooktop.
+The electromagnetic field may affect the pacemaker or similar devices.
+Please consult your doctor, the pacemaker manufacturer, or similar medical device for additional information about its effects on the induction cooktop's electromagnetic fields.

 Is the correct cookware for induction being used?

 Only use pots and pans made from ferromagnetic material which are suitable for use with induction cooktop:

 - Enameled steel

 - Stainless steel designed for induction cooking